MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/arc-security-center.md

     az security pricing create -n VirtualMachines --tier 'standard'
     ```

 5. Assign the default Security Center policy initiative.
 Azure Security Center makes its security recommendations based on policies.
-There is an specific initiative that groups Security Center policies with the definition ID `1f3afdf9-d0c9-4c3d-847f-89da613e70a8`.
+There is a specific initiative that groups Security Center policies with the definition ID `1f3afdf9-d0c9-4c3d-847f-89da613e70a8`.
 The following command will assign the Azure Security Center initiative to your subscription.

     ```console
     az policy assignment create --name 'Azure Security Center Default <Your subscription ID>' \